Quotex trading platform

 Broker Quotex, can you trust him?
 What reviews do traders write about it and what advantages does it have?

-All existing promotional codes for the Quotex broker, allowing you to get from 60 to 80% to replenish your account and cancel a losing transaction up to $10
+All existing promotional codes for the Quotex broker, allowing you to get from 40% to 80% on your account replenishment, as well as instructions for using them.

 How to quickly and correctly verify an account with a Quotex broker and is verification necessary at all?